The Diary of a Mad Hedge Fund Trader is written by John Thomas, one of the founding fathers of the modern hedge fund industry.

 In 1976 he was appointed the Tokyo correspondent for The Economist magazine and the Financial Times.
-For the next seven years he published thousands of articles about the economies, companies, and leaders of every country in Asia.
+For the next seven years he published thousands of articles about the economies, companies, and leaders of Asia.
 He was one of the first American correspondents to cover China during the Cultural Revolution.

-In his free time, John Thomas climbs mountains, does long distance backpacks, practices karate, performs aerobatics in antique aircraft, collects vintages wines, reads the Japanese classics, and engages in a wide variety of public service and philanthropic activities.
+In his free time, Thomas climbs mountains, does long distance backpacking, practices karate, performs aerobatics in antique aircraft, collects vintage wines, reads the Japanese classics, and engages in a wide variety of public service and philanthropic activities.

 His career has taken him up to 20,000 feet on Mount Everest, to the edge of space at 90,000 feet in the Cockpit of a MIG-25, and to the depths of a sunken Japanese fleet in the Truk Lagoon.
-Why they call him "mad" he will never understand.